mus-format/specification/README.md

 This approach provides:
 1. A simple serializer that can be implemented quite easily and quickly for any programming language.
-2. And as we know, simple products are much easier to maintain + they usually have fewer bugs.
+2. As we know, simple products are much easier to maintain + they usually have fewer bugs.
-3. The small number of bytes required to encode data.
+3. And most importantly, the small number of bytes required to encode data.
 This means we can send fewer bytes over the network or store fewer bytes on disk.
    And that's great because I/O is often a performance bottleneck.

 # Format Features
 - All `uint` (`uint64`, `uint32`, `uint16`, `uint8`, `uint`), `int`,